greg-raven/Uncommon-Sense/_posts/2012-06-18-compassion.md

 tag: 'Tom Minnery'
 ---

-We want to be compassionate, but if our compassion doesn’t follow the law, it creates problems.
+We want to be compassionate, but if our compassion doesn't follow the law, it creates problems.